gcangemi1997-coder/Counter_JS/README.md

 - Increment, decrement and reset the counter
 - Save the current value and display it separately with doubleclick function
 - Fully responsive design (mobile, tablet, desktop)
+- Double-tap to zoom disabled to prevent zooming on mobile
 - DOM built dynamically with JavaScript

 ## 🛠️ Tech Stack